hieuvp/xpath-html/README.md

 ### `fromPageSource(html).findElement(expression)`

 > Making XPath query against an HTML document.
+> Locates an element on the page.
+> If the element cannot be found, a error.NoSuchElementError will be returned by the driver.
+> Retrieves the current page's source.
+> The returned source is a representation of the underlying DOM:
+> do not expect it to be formatted
+> or escaped in the same way as the raw response sent from the web server.

 ```ts
 type SelectedValue = Node | Attr | string | number | boolean;